vim-syntastic/syntastic/README.markdown

 A third possible reason is that the `$PATH` seen by syntastic might not be same as the `$PATH` in your login shell.
-Syntastic runs checkers using the shell pointed to by Vim's `shell` (or by `g:syntastic_shell`, if set), and that's the one you need to configure to set the proper `$PATH` and environment variables for your checkers.
+Syntastic runs checkers using the shell pointed to by Vim's `shell` (or by `g:syntastic_shell`, if set), and that's the shell you need to configure to set the proper `$PATH` and environment variables for your checkers.
 You can see syntastic's idea of `$PATH` by running
 ```vim
 :echo syntastic#util#system('echo "$PATH"')